 This technique is often used to build The Woobie in an attempt to enhance "adorability" points.
 Writers have to be careful or else The Cutie will become the universe's Chew Toy or cause Darkness-Induced Audience Apathy if too much misery is heaped on them.

 On a more constructive note, sometimes breaking the cutie can result in a cute but weak character Taking a Level in Badass as they confront their tormentors and become more assertive.
+Circumstances may even lead to a cutie making an emotional recovery and regaining their sweet, hopeful nature.
 When the cutie refuses to break, they might become an iron or Stoic Woobie, a Determinator, or a Plucky Girl.
 If they are simply unbreakable to begin with, they are probably a Pollyanna.

-Contrast Break the Haughty, where bad things happen to an arrogant person (who had it coming), Break the Badass (when a super-strong person is put through the gutter), or the even worse variation Kill the Cutie.
+Contrast Break the Haughty, where bad things happen to an arrogant person who had it coming, Break the Badass (when a super-strong person is put through the gutter), or the even worse variation, Kill the Cutie.
+On the other hand, it may be possible to Heal the Cutie.

 - Animated Films